lleukkun/eigengen/README.md

 EigenGen
 ========

 EigenGen is a CLI Large Language Model frontend.
-It is geared towards working with code.
+It is designed for working with code.
-EigenGen uses a two-stage process where the output of the larger main LLM is fed to a smaller LLM which applies the changes and produces the complete file output.
-This is then used to produce diffs which the user can choose to apply.
+EigenGen uses a two-stage process where larger LLM is used to solve the task and produce dense output, which is then given to a smaller LLM which applies the changes and produces the complete file output.
+Finally this is then used to produce diffs which the user can choose to apply.

-### Correctness
+### Supported Models
 EigenGen currently works correctly with:
   - OpenAI o1-preview, o1-mini, GPT4o (/meld by gpt-4o-mini)
   - Anthropic claude-3-5-sonnet (uses same model for /meld operation, haiku has too low output token limit)